Garage door: Single-panel

 Single-panel doors are constructed from one monolithic panel.
-A single panel door swings up and overhead with a hinge on each side (jamb-type hardware) to a fully open position from the closed position.
-A disadvantage of monolithic panel doors is that the swing-up arc of the door occurs partially outside the garage.
-This means a vehicle must stop and park several feet in front of the door to avoid being hit by the garage door when it is opened.
+A single-panel door swings up and overhead with a hinge on each side from the closed position to the fully open position.
+A disadvantage of single-panel doors with jamb-type hardware is that the swing-up arc of the door occurs partially outside the garage, requiring a vehicle to stop and park an increased distance away from the door to avoid being hit when it is opened.

-Single panel doors can also be installed with (one piece track type hardware) that folds the door back with a single horizontal track on each side (mounted at the top of the wood frame) and a roller mounted to the top of the door on each side.
-A hinge on each side that attaches to the bottom of each side of the garage door.
-Using track hardware, a car can be parked much closer to the door, as the door is positioned entirely inside the garage door header when in the open position.
-Track-type hardware has less arc when raising and lowering the garage door than jamb-type hardware.
+Single-panel doors may also be installed with a single horizontal track on each side of the garage, and a roller mounted at the top of the door on each side.
+Using tracks, a car can be parked much closer to the door, as the door is positioned entirely inside the garage when opening.
+A single-panel door running along tracks has less of an arc when raising and lowering the garage door than with jamb-type hardware.